-654. Residency in Hispano America (6); Su
+654. International Residency (6); Su

 The goal of this course is to allow the student to have an international experience.
 The student will register in two courses offered at a participating institution.
 Supervision from the Major Advisor is required.
-The courses most likely are to be taught in Spanish reinforcing the language component of the student.
+The courses most likely are to be taught in a foreign language reinforcing the students language skills.
 Additionally, visits to local firms and living in a different cultural environment will provide first hand knowledge and experience.
 If available, teaching or research assistantship will be negotiated with the foreign institution.